 The Yale Agreement was amended and restated, and assigned to BTL, in May 2019.
-As amended, the Company is obligated to pay up to \$2.0 million in specified potential regulatory milestones.
-We are also obligated to pay annual royalty payments of a low single-digit percentage based on net sales of riluzole-based products from the licensed patents or from products based on troriluzole.
+As amended, we agreed to pay Yale up to \$2.0 million upon the achievement of specified regulatory milestones and annual royalty payments of a low single-digit percentage based on net sales of riluzole-based products from the licensed patents or from products based on troriluzole.
 Under the amended and restated agreement, the royalty rates are reduced as compared to the original agreement.
-In addition, under the amended and restated agreement, we may develop products based on riluzole or troriluzole.
+In addition, under the amended and restated agreement, we may develop products based on riluzole.
 The amended and restated agreement retains a minimum annual royalty of up to \$1.0 million per year, beginning after the first sale of product under the agreement.
-If we grant any sublicense rights under the Yale Agreement, we must pay Yale a low single-digit percentage of sublicense income that it receives
+If we grant any sublicense rights under the Yale Agreement, we must pay Yale a low single-digit percentage of sublicense income that it receives.